Remote Collaboration: 10 Optimisation Tips From Industry Expertson 6 January 2023

 —Teja Yenamandra, CEO at Gun.io

 “We have implemented a remote work model for our company because it’s beneficial for both employees and the company—it allows us to access talent outside of our local area and reduce overhead costs associated with running an office.
 In addition, team members enjoy location freedom and have higher morale.”

 —Benjamin Okyere, founder of Stress Reliever’s Club

 "We are a hybrid company with a geographically centralised office that staffs a few employees—the remaining employees work remotely from different locations.
 This works well because it allows us to hire people who can work from home, while still having the opportunity to meet in person occasionally."

 It’s clear that remote collaboration has valuable benefits, but how can you get the most out of the work model?
 These and other experts share their advice below.

 Overcome your remote collaboration challenges with Glasscubes, an all-in-one collaboration suite.
-Start your free trial today.
+Request a demo today.

 10 Remote Collaboration Tips To Maximize Efficiency